gkarnati3/MemoryTiles/README.md

 The letter a's index is 11.
 When prompted to "Guess: ", input "11".

 Guess two locations.
 If there's a match, the lower case letters will convert to upper case letters to keep track of the matches.
-If there is no match, tiles will "turn around" to their astrick format.
+If there is no match, tiles will "turn around" to their asterick format.

 # Levels
 There are 3 levels available for the player: 1, 2, 3. <br />